vipulnaik/working-drafts/bug-reports/google-chrome-remote-android-debugging-screen-refresh-issue.md

 * We may email you for more information and updates
 * Include this screenshot and titles of open tabs
-* Send system information (I clicked the link and confirmed that this includes he Chrome version on the laptop and a few select Chrome settings)
+* Send system information (I clicked the link and confirmed that this includes the Chrome version on the laptop and a few select Chrome settings)